LAW & ORDER: Adaptive Spatial Weighting for Medical Diffusion and Segmentation: Method

 where Expand uses $1 \times 1$ convolution with expansion factor 2, DWConv$_k$ applies depthwise convolution with kernel $k$, and Proj projects back to the original channels.
 This design achieves efficiency through depthwise separable convolutions while capturing multi-scale context.
 The decoder mirrors the encoder structure with simple additive skip connections.

-While MK-UNet achieves remarkable parameter efficiency, it struggles on spatially ambiguous regions where lesion boundaries are unclear.
-This limitation stems from uniform skip connections that treat all spatial regions equally, failing to emphasize uncertain areas that require more representational capacity.
+While MK-UNet achieves high parameter efficiency, it struggles on spatially ambiguous regions where lesion boundaries are unclear.
+We posit this limitation stems from uniform skip connections that treat all spatial regions equally, failing to modulate fusion strength between easy and hard regions.